valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

 `sdsnewlen` returns `sh->buf` to the caller.

-What do you do if you need to free the Redis string pointed by `sh`?
+What do you do if you need to free the String pointed by `sh`?

 You want the pointer `sh` but you only have the pointer `sh->buf`.